rstudio/learnr/README.md

     )
     ```

-Note that for the examples above we specify the `echo = FALSE` option on the R code chunks that produce the quesitons.
+Note that for the examples above we specify the `echo = FALSE` option on the R code chunks that produce the questions.
 This is required to ensure that the R source code for the questions is not printed within the document.

 This is what the above example quiz questions would look like within a tutorial: